Azure/azure-kusto-demos/eventhub-python/github-events-demo/README.md

 ## Deploying Docker image to an Azure container

-Azure container can mount Docker image from Docker Hub, for more details about creating Azure container and adding configuration file as a volume please see:
+Azure container can mount a Docker image from Docker Hub, for more details about creating Azure container and adding configuration file as a volume please see:
 [Mount an Azure file share in Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-volume-azure-files)